-The bed was huge, about a third bigger than our standard double at home.
+The bed was huge, about a third bigger than a standard double.
 Every night we were treated to a wonderful turn down service.
 We were always treated to a lovely bit of towel art (no sarcasm, towel art really makes me smile).
 Along with that, they leave a traditional little Philippine snack.
 We tried biscuits, ube cake and below are three perfect little fruit tarts.
 It was a fun little treat for the five o’clock munchies.

-There is one restaurant on the resort, the Fire Fish restaurant.
+The one restaurant on the resort is Fire Fish.
 Here you will find a daily breakfast buffet 06:00 – 10:00am.